7thonda/Hostel-Business-Analytics/README.md

 ## Data Source
 A number of datasets was used to carry out this anaysis and they are as follows:

-Revenue Data: This dataset contains all the money being paid in as rent by the clients.
+Revenue Data: This dataset comprises all revenue generated from payments made by clients.
+It provides a detailed record of the hostel's income.
 The dataset used for this analysis is the "Revenue_table.csv" file.

 Tenure Data: The Primary dataset used for this analysis is the "Tenure_table.csv" file.
 This dataset has the records of the date of payment and the duration of stay of each client.